-Water Data for Texasprovides the most comprehensive information available of conditions in 114 major water supply reservoirs in Texas.
+Water Data for Texas landing page provides the most comprehensive information available of conditions in 122 major water supply reservoirs in Texas, as well as Elephant Butte, located in New Mexico.
+Information for three other reservoirs i.e., Addicks, Barker, and Natural Dam, that do not serve water supply functions, is also provided.
 This represents 96% of the total conservation storage capacity of the 188 major water supply reservoirs in Texas.
 By definition, a major reservoir has a conservation storage capacity of 5,000 acre-feet or greater.
 To complete Water Data for Texas, TWDB compiled extensive records from federal, state, and local partners to generate current and historical information on reservoir levels, storage, surface area, and elevation-area-capacity curves.
 In many cases, the website provides data for the entire history of the reservoir.

-Texas Water Conditions Report is a monthly summary report describing statewide and regional conditions for 114 major water supply reservoirs, 29 stream flow measurement stations, and 17 key groundwater monitoring wells.
+Texas Water Conditions Report is a monthly summary report describing statewide and regional conditions for 122 major water supply reservoirs, HUC runoff, soil moisture, rainfall, and 18 key groundwater monitoring wells.
 More detailed information about the water supply reservoirs is available through Water Data for Texas.

 Precipitation & Evaporation Data - Monthly and annual precipitation and evaporation rates are provided for each 1° quadrangle in Texas.
 Precipitation data are available from 1940 while gross lake surface evaporation data are available beginning in 1954.